It’s important for merchants to know about the fees for card payments, also known as ‘merchants fees’.

 The card schemes (Visa, Mastercard) publish their interchange fees for full transparency.

-In comparison, blended fees are simplified charges where the above interchange++ charges are ‘blended’ together to make fewer, more general rates.
-It could look like this:
+To sum up, blended fees are simplified charges where the above interchange++ charges are ‘blended’ together to make fewer, more general rates.

 Online fees higher than EFTPOS rates

-An EFTPOS machine processes chip and NFC (contactless) payments electronically; both very secure forms of card processing.
+EFTPOS machines process chip and contactless payments electronically; both very secure forms of card processing.
 The terminal essentially proves that the card is physically present, with the cardholder physically present.
 The lowered risk of fraud means banks and card networks charge less for EFTPOS transactions.

-To encourage more competitive merchant fees from Visa and Mastercard, the Reserve Bank of Australia (RBA) promotes a least-cost routing (also called merchant-choice routing) option enabling merchants to choose which card processing system is used for a dual-network debit card.
+To encourage more competitive fees from Visa and Mastercard, the Reserve Bank of Australia (RBA) promotes least-cost routing (also called merchant-choice routing).
+This function automatically picks the cheapest card network when a dual-network debit card is processed.

 Domestic debit cards in Australia are typically both an eftpos and Mastercard or Visa card (co-branded).
 Since eftpos fees tend to be lower, a merchant saves money by forcing a contactless debit card transaction to be processed via eftpos (the “least-cost” route) instead of Visa.

-Least-cost routing, when activated, only works for tap-and-go payments in an EFTPOS machine or online where eftpos is accepted.
+Least-cost routing only works for tap-and-go in an EFTPOS machine or online where eftpos is accepted.
 If the customer inserts a chip card in a terminal, they have the option to choose the Visa/Mastercard option instead.

 The RBA is trying to promote uptake among Australian merchants for the system, but not all merchant service providers offer it as an option yet.
 You can usually activate it if your EFTPOS machine is from a bank, for example NAB or Westpac.

-The business can thereby avoid merchant fees, but not other EFTPOS costs like card machine rental and a merchant account contract.
-Not all payment providers offer a surcharge function.
+It allows businesses to avoid merchant fees, but not card machine rental and other related costs.
+And not all payment providers offer a surcharge function.

 Transaction fees not the only cost